 Foreign currency can be exchanged at all banks, savings banks and bureaux de change.
 Exchange rates can fluctuate from one bank to another.Currencies: Exchange Rates:

 - 1 AUD = 0.71 EUR

 - 1 GBP = 1.38 EUR

 Best Time To Visit:

 Greece has a warm Mediterranean climate.
 In summer, dry hot days are often relieved by stiff evening breezes, especially in the north, on the islands and in coastal areas.
-Athens can be stiflingly hot, with temperatures occasionally exceeding 40C in July, so visitors should allow time to acclimatise - the evenings are generally cooler, but can remain very hot during heat waves.
+Athens can be stiflingly hot, with temperatures occasionally exceeding 40°C (104°F) in July.
 Winters are mild in the south but much colder in the mountainous north, where it is not uncommon to see snow and temperatures plummeting to well below zero.
 November to March is the rainy season, most notably on the Ionian islands.

 If you are planning a beach holiday, the sea is warm enough to swim from June through September, and hardier types will also manage in May and October.
 Seaside hotels are generally open from Easter through to late-October, as are water sports facilities.

 Spring and autumn are the ideal seasons for hiking and mountain biking, when the days are sunny but not unreasonably hot.
 Spring sees the Greek countryside dappled with wild flowers, while in autumn the trees take on russet hues.